-6.6 Discussion Papers (DP) (three) [30%]
+6.6 Short Discussion Papers (SDP) (three) [30%]

 You will write three (3) short discussion papers (minimum: 2 pages and max: 3 pages, typed double space, font 12 pt), each discussing a specific course theme.
-This will be a chance for you to write about aspects of the readings and films in the context of your new way of viewing at Africa's human landscape.
+This will be a chance for you to write about aspects of the readings and films in the context of your new way of viewing or understanding Africa's human landscape.
 Each paper carries 10%.
+DUE dates are indicated in the schedule below.

-6.7 'Roundtable' discussion on Africa (RT) (group assignment) [15%], Nov.
-27, 29 & Dec.
-4
+6.7 'Roundtable' discussion on Africa (RT) (group assignment) [15%].

 Members in each region (west, central, eastern, southern Africa, the Indian Ocean Rim, & the Horn of Africa) will select a topic, explore it and design their own way of presenting it.
 15-20 minutes will be allocated for presentation and 10 minutes for Q&A. Each group in the audience will be expected to ask at least one question or make a constructive remark, all of which will be graded.
+RT Sessions are scheduled for 11/20, 22, & 25 and 12/2 & 4.